Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Payment plans on launches typically 20/60/20 – softer cash flow than Emaar's 10/40/50.

-- Some 2024–2026 launches sit in oversupplied JVC corridors that absorb the 2026 supply pile.
+- Some 2024–2026 launches sit in oversupplied JVC corridors where absorption is slower.

 5. Nakheel – best for the master-planned waterfront play